-While I have some free time, I want to tell you about the quarantine in Canada, specifically in Toronto.
-Before we went to Canada, we read this article about the 14 days of mandatory quarantine for everyone entering Canada.
-As requested, we prepared a quarantine plan to share with the Officer, but we haven’t talked much about the quarantine itself because of our unusual case.
-The Officer just told us to go to our temporary place and be back at the airport when the quarantine is over.
-I was actually mentally prepared for the quarantine; what I was not prepared for was our situation.
-But I won’t talk about it today.
+While I have some free time, I want to tell you about quarantine in Canada, specifically in Toronto.
+Before we went to Canada, we read this article about the 14-day mandatory quarantine for everyone entering Canada.
+As requested, we prepared a quarantine plan to share with the officer, but we didn’t actually talk much about the quarantine itself because of our unusual case.
+The officer just told us to go to our temporary place and be back at the airport when the quarantine was over.
+I was actually mentally prepared for the quarantine; what I wasn’t prepared for was our situation.
+But I won’t talk about that today.

-We got Uber and went directly to our place in downtown Toronto.
-D.’s company rented apartments there in a tall condo building.
+We got an Uber and went directly to our place in downtown Toronto.
+D.’s company had rented an apartment for us there in a tall condo building.
 We knew nothing about the place; we just hoped it would have a balcony so we could “walk around and get some air.”
-It appeared to be nice furnished apartments with cooking supplies and everything a person needs to stay at home.
-It also had a balcony with a view on a small park.
+It turned out to be a nice furnished apartment with cooking supplies and everything a person needs to stay at home.
+It also had a balcony with a view of a small park.

-When we arrived, the receptionist told us about the quarantine and added us to the “quarantine list,” which allowed them to leave the deliveries at our door.
-Usually, they would ask the residents to pick up the deliveries at the reception (because of Covid).
-The quarantine means that you should not leave your apartments even if you need to take out the trash.
-We usually called a company which owned our suit in advance to ask them to take out our trash, put the trash next at our door, and some person picked it up.
-Every morning we checked-in in the ArriveCan app, which you need to install before going to Canada; either way, they wouldn’t let you on board.
-If you forget to check-in, you’ll get a reminder about it.
-On the 15th day, our profile got reset, and we could finally go outside.
+When we arrived, the receptionist told us about the quarantine and added us to the “quarantine list,” which allowed them to leave deliveries at our door.
+Usually, they would ask residents to pick up their deliveries at reception (because of COVID).
+Quarantine means that you’re not supposed to leave your apartment, even to take out the trash.
+We would call the company that owned our suite in advance to ask them to take out our trash, put the bag right outside our door, and someone would pick it up.
+Every morning we checked in via the ArriveCan app, which you have to install before going to Canada; otherwise, they won’t let you on board.
+If you forget to check in, you’ll get a reminder about it.
+On the 15th day, our profiles were reset, and we could finally go outside.

 Grocery Delivery